lm319aka/enigma2/ROADMAP.md

 - [X] increase seed size -> modify parser
 - [X] create class that handles rotors, rotations, noise, etc... their creation and properties
 - [X] avoid duplicated rotors **(it is so unlikely for this scenario to happen that I do not consider spending any time on it)**
-- [ ] modify code to allow passing rotors and other static elements/arrays directly in config **(maybe implementing it is a waste of time)**
 - [X] create a layer on cipher that works as the original enigma plugboard, but it can have from 1 up to 16 plugs (connecting from 2 up to 32 chars)
 - [X] auto-reset ranges to default values (0 -> beginning)
 - [X] write tests for E2, E2Config and E2Generator
 - [X] create new class method that generates random password (E2Generator)

+### new tasks for e2v2.3.0

+- [ ] Fix stat class
+- [ ] Finish and check enigma tests
+- [X] Finish and check enigma2 config/generator tests
+- [ ] Finish plots/plot maker jupyter notebook
+- [ ] Write broader enigma class with less restrictions to use it for lab testing (it will be able to use odd rotor aranges, noise sizes, etc...) -> _E2 ??
+- [ ] modify code to allow passing rotors and other static elements/arrays directly in config **(maybe implementing it is a waste of time)**
+- [ ] Add some metadata to encrypted files **(like file type, encryption time, doc hash[to verify if file will be successfully decrypted], starting rotations index, original rotations used bool, etc...)**
+- [ ] TODO: try to dump encrypted/decrypted bytes into a regular file (not a .npy file or another file type exclusive for enigma2)
+- [ ] separate random creation of cipher elements from proper functions that depend on variable params
 - [ ] pass config as json in terminal **(well, you pass the path but nevermind)**
 - [ ] modify README.md to include all the new features
 - [ ] TODO: improve speed using multi-threading and dividing the process in smaller parts, specially for large files **BREAK THE DATA INTO SMALL CHUNKS AND ENCRYPT/DECRYPT THEM IN PARALLEL (DIVIDE THE PROCESS IN 4 THREADS OR LET THE USER DECIDE)**
+- [ ] review code and implement better comments and logical structure if possible
 - [ ] TODO: create installable enigma.exe (it can be executed everywhere on windows pc)
-- [ ] calculate difficulty of breaking e2v1 compared with e2v2